opendp/harvard-it-summit-2025/index.md

 <td>

 - On "Select Dataset":
-    - Just one column, `grade`.
+    - Under "CSV Columns", enter `grade`.
-    - Leave the "unit of privacy" at 1.
+    - Leave the "Unit of Privacy" at 1.
     - Click "Define Analysis".

 </td>